 Commercial powder substitutes like EnerG

-(I don't use these a lot, but they are handy at times, especially in lighter cookies, like Amaretti.
+(I don't use these a lot, but they are handy at times, especially in lighter cookies, like these vegan amaretti cookies.
 Read package instructions for measures.)

 1 CUP MILK

 (With all the alternatives available, there is really no excuse to use dairy milk.
-I love soymilk with cereal and in cakes and muffins etc, and I use almond milk instead of milk in many Indian vegan sweets)
+Use oat milk or coconut milk as a swap for milk in many Indian vegan sweets).

 1 CUP YOGURT(Yogurt substitutes work great in vegan raita and other Indian foods like vegetable biryani, which call for yogurt Commercial soy yogurts are also available in the United States and other parts of the world.)

-1 cup silken tofu blended with 2 tbsp lemon juice + ¼ tsp salt (use more or less lemon juice if you don't want your yogurt to be too acidic.)
+1 cup silken tofu blended with 2 tablespoon lemon juice + ¼ teaspoon salt (use more or less lemon juice if you don't want your yogurt to be too acidic.)

 1 cup commercial soy yogurt.
 Soy yogurts are available everywhere now.
 Look in the regular refrigerator aisle alongside regular yogurt.